Where to Start Reading The Bible? The Answer May Surprise You

-From a far, the Bible can seem like a daunting book to read.
-It’s thick, and it has several hundred pages and am sure you have tons of questions.
-But, don’t let that stop you from reading the Bible!
 There are plenty of ways to get started, even if you’re a beginner.
 Maybe you have wondered, how should a beginner start reading the Bible? what is the proper way to read the Bible? what is the easiest Bible to read for beginners?
-In this post, we’ll discuss how to read the Bible for beginners.
-We’ll also give you a few recommended Bible reading plans to get you started.
+In this post, we’ll discuss these questions and give you a few recommended Bible reading plans to get you started.
 So, let’s dive in!

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.